-The National Plan for Music Education states that every music education hub must:
+The National Plan for Music Education states that every music hub must:

 "Ensure that every child aged five to 18 has the opportunity to learn a musical instrument (other than voice) through whole-class ensemble teaching programmes for ideally a year (but for a minimum of a term) of weekly tuition on the same instrument."

-The first step in learning to play an instrument is normally whole class instrumental tuition or, as it is known, “Wider Opportunities”.
+The first step in learning to play an instrument is normally whole class instrumental tuition or, as it is known, “Classroom Instrumental Learning”.
 This programme has introduced millions of children nationwide to the magic and discipline of making music.
 Tutors teach pupils an instrument every week for between one term and one year.

 The aim is for every child to benefit, regardless of family income or circumstances.